What are corns?

 How to treat corns

-Choose shoes which fit well to help avoid corns from forming in the first place.
+- Choose shoes which fit well.
+This will help prevent corns from forming in the first place.
 If a corn has already formed, you can either remove it or protect it.